-Despite massive progress in HIV and AIDS prevention, education, and treatment over the past 30 years, it is well-documented that this virus has a disproportional impact on certain populations.
+Despite massive progress in HIV and AIDS prevention, education, and treatment over the past 30 years, this virus continues to have a disproportional impact on certain populations.
 Determinants including systemic racism, economic marginalization, access to health care, and stigma all contribute to why HIV continues to have outsized effects on Black communities.
 According to the CDC, Black people accounted for 13% of the U.S. population but 40% of people with HIV in 2019.

 Today, February 7, marks National Black HIV/AIDS Awareness Day.
 To commemorate this day, we spoke with several of Prevention Point Philadelphia’s staff members working in HIV prevention and care who have seen the collective response to HIV evolve over the years in their Black communities.